cherianyit/AdventuresInOlumal/Events.md

+### October 3, 2025
+We all have dreams
+- Shroud dreams about their past with the death shepherds
+- Ugla dreams about some heroic heron who flew from Lundris to Anderro to deliver news the war ended
+- Kohoku dreams about Reezo giving some lecture and warning him about exploring some old tomb
+- Tum Nus dreams about the purple fae flowers and mother calling him in for dinner.
+Some large house shaking creature stomps near the house and she turns to Tum Nus and says to run
+- Baloney dreams of being large with strong psychic energy flowing from him and an all consuming anger The next day in Kaladar
+- We talk to the townspeople
+	- We convince them to grow the right crops instead of what Cillan wants
+	- We convince them to let us interrogate the hostage
+- We interrogate the hostage
+	- We ask if there's any secret way to get into Beraven
+		- Four gates around the city, Cillan's secret entrance, river from the ocean that has grates and guards, by boat, or elaborate tunnel system
+			- Entrances to the tunnels don't exist outside the city, but could be entered from the coast
+	- Where is Bang normally
+		- Bang normally stays at the tavern and has a few safehouses in the black row and has some secret location elsewhere
+	- Bang felt that the Shepherds aren't around anymore which is why Bang's crew is far out from Beraven
+	- Bang has waged war on the whole city
+	- Bang doesn't eat or sleep or get poisoned
+	- Why did you get involved with Bang's crew
+		- Safety, money, women, wine, own place, etc.
+	- Vast majority of forces are still in the city (couple of thousand)
+	- Where would you burn down to piss off Bang
+		- The stout scoundrel or his largest safe house in the black row (a large brick house that used to be a fabric softening place)
+- We talk to Yulia
+	- She informs us that numinous is stronger when it's purified (no other minerals in it) Outside of Beraven
+- Ugla scouts and sees smoke rising and activity on the wall between Beraven and the road.
+Sees that they appear to be armed townsfolk
+- Talking to the guy on the wall he says to go talk to Jeremy Jeeves who owns the general store and lets us in Inside Beraven
+- We meet Jeremy and he gets the kids and other people we're saving to Cillan's place
+- We make our way to The Finery to meet up with Mavis
+- Inside the finery we see Maevis and Beezle Frump
+- Bang and his thugs have taken over the Stonelight District, New Docks, and Black Row (eastern side of Beraven)
+- Beezle says there is maybe one tunnel into the Black Row
+- We use the compass and find Bang is near the new docks
+- Ugla goes off and scouts and finds that the compass is pointing out to the ocean but does not see anything.
+About 40 km from the shore is a small grouping of islands (Barrel Islands)

 ### September 26, 2025
 On the road to Caladar
 - We rip off the horse patch from the Robe of Useful Items